Angostura bitters: History

-Angostura won a medal at the Weltausstellung 1873 Wien, a World's Fair held that year in Vienna.
+Angostura won a medal at the 1873 Vienna World's Fair.
 The medal is still depicted on the oversized label, along with the reverse, which shows Emperor Franz Joseph I of Austria in profile.

-The exact formula is a closely guarded secret, with only one person knowing the whole recipe, passed familialy.
+The exact formula is a closely guarded secret, with only one person knowing the whole recipe, passed familially.

 Since 2007, Angostura has also produced Angostura Orange, an orange bitters with bright floral notes and fresh orange peel.
 Angostura Orange has not dominated the orange bitters market in the same way that its aromatic bitters have become an essential product for bars and consumers.

-In 2009 there was a shortage of Angostura bitters; the company reported that the primary problem was a shortage of bottles.
-There were incorrect rumours of a product recall, or that production of the bitters had stopped at the plant in Trinidad.
-The shortage of bitters was the subject of many news articles and blogs, particularly in the cocktail industry.
+In 2009, a shortage of Angostura bitters occurred; the company reported that the primary problem was a shortage of bottles.
+Incorrect rumours arose of a product recall, or that production of the bitters had stopped at the plant in Trinidad.
+The shortage of bitters was the subject of many news articles and blog posts, particularly in the cocktail industry.

+The company observed its 200th anniversary in 2024, as the government of Trinidad and Tobago reported that bitters represented 8% of the market value of exports in its food and beverage sector.

 Uses

-Angostura bitters are extremely concentrated and may be an acquired taste; though 44.7% alcohol by volume, bitters are not normally ingested undiluted, but instead are used in small amounts as flavouring.
+Angostura bitters is extremely concentrated and may be an acquired taste; though 44.7% alcohol by volume, bitters is not normally ingested undiluted, but instead used in small amounts as flavouring.

 Medicinal

-Angostura bitters are alleged to have restorative properties.
+Angostura bitters is alleged to have restorative properties.
 Angostura brand bitters is often incorrectly believed to have poisonous qualities because it is associated with angostura bark (which it does not contain), which, although not toxic, during its use as a medicine was often adulterated by unscrupulous sellers, who padded out the sacks of bark with cheaper, poisonous Strychnos nux-vomica or copalchi bark.
 Angostura is still often used by Trinidadians to treat digestive problems, under the assumption that the ingredient gentian may aid indigestion.